 What I initially thought would be a time for my hair to flourish, turned into a hot, tangled mess.
 The balance I worked so hard to find in my natural hair routine seemed to be slipping from my fingers as I had more fairy-knots than ever before, began losing more hair while detangling, and my once-moisturized hair felt dry to the touch—even if I had applied products a few hours prior.
 These were all huge warning signs that something needed to change if I wanted to maintain my growth from the past few years.

-The pandemic helped me realize that just as our hair routine differs with changing seasons, it should also be updated for a major change in lifestyle.
+The last year helped me realize that just as our hair routine differs with changing seasons, it should also be updated for a major change in lifestyle.
 Luckily, a few simple tweaks to my hair routine helped me get back on track for my waist-length journey.

 Perfect the Wash